-Okay, so we know how to host a party for people own own age.
-But what about our friend's grandparent who travels with a walker?
+Okay, we know how to entertain people our age.
+But what about our friend's Mom who travels with a walker?

-After all, friends will sometimes ask if they can bring their extended family along for a get together, especially around holidays.
+People will sometimes ask if they can bring their extended family along for a get-together, especially around the holidays.

-This is the time to think home safety, and to find out their guests' ages, mobility, and any special needs.
+This is a good opportunity to find out their guests' ages and whether their guests have any special needs.

-Inside, make sure hallways are clear of clutter and bright enough to allow someone in a wheelchair or with a walker to navigate safely.
+Inside, make sure there is a clear, well-lit walkway that someone in a wheelchair or with a walker could navigate safely.

 Take up slippery area rugs.
 Mark any changes in floor level with plants or furniture.
 This will help ensure safety in the home for your very youngest - and most senior - guests.

-Place small tables near some of the seating so guests can put their drinks or food down.
-Make sure the lighting is pleasant but strong enough so that the tables can be seen en route to finding another shrimp skewer.
+Position small tables near some of the seating so guests can put their drinks or food down.
+Make sure the lighting is pleasant but strong enough so that the tables can be seen en route to finding another cheese ball.